 Serving the beautiful Okanagan, Shuswap and Similkameen valleys, Okanagan College boasts campuses in Salmon Arm, Vernon, Penticton and Kelowna.
-It delivers more than 130 programs to almost 20,000 students.
-Approximately 10 per cent of full-time students are from outside Canada.
+It delivers more than 150 programs to nearly 20,000 students.
+Approximately 10 per cent of students are Indigenous and around 10 per cent are from outside Canada.

 The college offers various university transfer, health, engineering technology, trade, vocational, adult basic education and continuing studies programs.
 It also provides two bachelor’s degrees—business administration and computer information systems—along with four post-baccalaureate diplomas.
-Okanagan College has one of the best pass rates in the country for the Red Seal program, which assesses apprentices.
+The college has one of the best pass rates in the country for the Red Seal program, which assesses apprentices.
 Students who wish to pursue a science degree can get credit for their studies at a number of universities.
-Diploma programs added in recent years include sustainable construction management technologies and animation.

-In 2018, Okanagan broke ground on the $18-million Health Sciences Centre at its Kelowna campus.
-The Penticton campus is home to a growing suite of wine and grape programs; many graduates work in the region’s wine industry.
+In 2021, Okanagan completed construction on a new $18-million Health Sciences Centre at its Kelowna campus.
+The Penticton campus is home to a growing suite of wine and grape programs, and many graduates work in the region’s wine industry.

 |Size of school||Tuition (degree)||Tuition (diploma)||Tuition (certificate)||Tuition (post-grad)||Residence offerings|

 |Mid-sized (2,000 full-time students to fewer than 10,000 full-time students)||$4,732||$3,939-$7,337||$2,700-$5,969||$2,725-$4,699||Yes|